+Additional paramters to be reported:

+Companies should provide LBT parameter details (ED, CWmax, COT, etc..) if LBT procedure is used.

 2.3 High-level Issues for Supporting NR from 52.6 GHz to 71 GHz SI

 Based on submitted contributions, we provide a summary of high-level abstracted issues for supporting NR from 52.6 GHz to 71 GHz.
 Please note the summary is not an exhaustive list.